 For anyone looking for a pure diamond play, Signet is the answer.
-Between 2015 and the beginning of the pandemic, their stock dropped from $140 to $8.
-Since it bounced back and seems to be gaining momentum.
+Between 2015 and the pandemic’s beginning, their stock dropped from $140 to $8 since it bounced back and seemed to be gaining momentum.

 Weddings and expensive gifts seem to be popular again despite most people having a hard time with money.
-Maybe we’ll see a Diamond Standard coin given as a gift in the future.
+So maybe we’ll see a Diamond Standard coin given as a gift.

-As for ETFs, there aren’t any in the diamond industry at the moment.
-Diamond Standard might be the first, if they are successful, in this market.
+As for ETFs, there aren’t any in the diamond industry.
+However, Diamond Standard might be the first in this market if they succeed.

 Now You Know What Diamond Standard Coin is

-To conclude, the Diamond Standard Coin is simply a physical blockchain token in a token made of diamonds.
-Its creator, Cormac Kinney, wants to change the way investors see diamonds.
+To conclude, the Diamond Standard Coin is simply a physical blockchain token made of diamonds.
+Its creator, Cormac Kinney, wants to change how investors see diamonds.

 His objective is to make diamonds a commodity like gold or Bitcoin.
-A variety of investment products are scheduled to be released in the upcoming months if the SEC approves them.
+Then, if the SEC approves, various investment products will be released soon.

 Once they hit the market, we can see the true potential of diamonds.
 In the meantime, the only way to invest with them is via their website, which also explains all their projects.

-This can be a great diversification opportunity with a known resource.
-There are also a few stocks that deal with natural resources and more specifically diamonds available to everyone.
-Keep an eye on this sector, it can grow quickly if Kinney’s plans get approved.
+This can be a great diversification opportunity with an available resource.
+A few stocks also deal with natural resources and, more specifically, diamonds available to everyone.
+So keep an eye on this sector.
+It can grow quickly if Kinney’s plans get approved.